tacitknowledge/slow-light/README.md

                 passRate,
                 new Class<Exception>[]{MyException.class}
           );
+ //Set up a NamedThreadFactory. optional but highly suggested to make debugging and monitoring easier.
+ //The below code would generate threads with names similar to the below
+ // Thread[threadfactory-<factoryname>-pool/group-1-thread-1],5,parentgroup-main-group-1]
+ //Spring users may wish to use CustomizableThreadFactory, which supports naming ThreadFactory threadFactory = new NamedThreadFactory("<factoryname>");
- //set up thread pool
+ //set up a fixed thread pool
- ThreadPoolExecutor executorService = (ThreadPoolExecutor) Executors.newFixedThreadPool(capacity);
+ ThreadPoolExecutor executorService = (ThreadPoolExecutor) Executors.newFixedThreadPool(capacity,threadFactory);
  //set up InvocationHandler with execution pool and strategy final DegradationHandler handler = new DegradationHandler(stub,
                 executorService, degradationStrategy);